This is a matter of efficiency, not troubleshooting. I have the following code snippet:

 > "$output_file"

-contains the xml content tree and the
+The variable $xml_contentcontains the xml content tree and the

-nodes are analyzed from a 472.6 MB file using the command cat
+nodes are analyzed from a 472.6 MB file using the command cat.

-, as its name indicates, contains the path to the output file.
+The variable $output_file, as its name indicates, contains the path to the output file.

 - The rest of the variables simply contain the corresponding XPaths that I want to change.